An imperfect measurement, a painfully low hurdle, a useful talking point —

 Vanelope and Shank, a rough driver from Slaughter Race, have a number of conversations about life and friendship.

-This one barely squeaks by on a technicality, as Ally talks stage instructions with stage manager Gail before running out to face the crowd.
+barely squeaks by on a technicality, as Ally talks stage instructions with stage manager Gail before running out to face the crowd.
 Take that brief exchange away and it doesn't pass the third step.
+5 'Black Panther'

 This one is a slam dunk.
 An all-female team of scientists enter a strange zone known as the Shimmer.
 Once inside, they're all business, and there's no dudes to even talk about.
 Natalie Portman's character is not about to bring up the mysterious reappearance of her husband that secretly motivated her volunteering.